buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 Long before Pattern Tap existed there was Christopher Alexander’s 1977 book [‘A Pattern Language: Towns, Buildings, Constructions’](https://amzn.to/2JVf2UI). **Few have read the book, but Alexander’s thinking has certainly shaped where we are today.** One of two books – “two halves of a single work” – ‘A Pattern Language’ was followed, in 1980, by Alexander’s [‘The Timeless Way of Building’](https://amzn.to/2ZZDl9Y).

-Together, these books provided, “**a language**, for building and planning,” and, “the theory **and instructions for the use of that language**,” and were the result of eight years of practice and thought.
+Together, these books provided, “**a language**, for building and planning,” and, “the theory **and instructions for the use of that language**.”
+The books were the result of eight years of practice and thought.

 Alexander was careful to stress the book’s title ‘**A** Pattern Language’, not ‘**The** Pattern Language’, stating: “I have called it ‘A Pattern Language’ with the emphasis on the word ‘A’.”